JohnnyBazooka89/StSModTheBlackbeard/README.md

 - Gold scaling cards - some cards scale with how much Gold you gained this run.
 - Debuff cleansing - The Blackbeard is able to play powerful cards with negative effects, and later cleanse his debuffs.

-The Blackbeard has access to 2 character-specific potions, as well as Blood Potion and Ghost in a Jar.
+The Blackbeard has access to 3 character-specific potions, one for each rarity.

 Gameplay:
 ![Gameplay](screenshots/Gameplay.jpg)